AndreaGhizzoni/Simple-Logger/README.md

-## Simple Logger for java projects.
+## Simple Logger for java projects